google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Israel Set Apart?
+Israel Set Apart

 But if He were already keeping the Israelites separated up to this point from within the "judgment process," why mention this detail about them being "set apart" now - if it were already happening?
-I mean after all, the Lord had already enacted five moves from within the "judgment process."
-So again - why mention it now?
+I mean, after all, the Lord had already enacted five moves from within the "judgment process."
+So, again, why mention it now?

 Bible Study Online

-It's A Personal Thing?
+It's A Personal Thing

 Bible Study Online

-For God It's Personal - We Should Already Know This?
+For God It's Personal

 Bible Study Online

-The Slaves of the World?
+The Slaves of the World

 In the next Bible Study Online Article: